Guidelines for Red Meat Abattoirs

-The Animal Welfare Approved programme and food label promote the well-being of animals and the sustainability of humane family farms and meat plants.
-We unite conscientious consumers with farmers and meat producers who raise and harvest their animals with compassion.
-Our label adds value to meat products for those people who are raising, handling, and harvesting meat animals.
+The Certified Animal Welfare Approved by AGW (AWA) programme and food label promote the well-being of animals and the sustainability of family farms and abattoirs.
+We unite conscientious consumers with farmers and meat processors who raise their animals with compassion.
+Our label adds value to meat products for those people who are raising and handling meat animals.

-The Guidelines for Red Meat Slaughter Facilities should be followed by plants that slaughter cattle, bison, hogs, sheep and goats.
-Plants that slaughter poultry and rabbits should refer to the Guidelines for White Meat Slaughter Facilities.
-The following standards must be met at minimum.
-Equivalence may be granted.
+The Guidelines for Red Meat Abattoirs should be followed by plants that slaughter cattle, bison, pigs, sheep, goats and deer.
+Abattoirs that slaughter poultry should refer to the Guidelines for White Meat Abattoirs.

 1.0.1 Flooring where live animals are moved must provide good traction to prevent falling or slipping.